 Casa Jacaranda looks like out of a storybook: romantic, idyllic, with a typical Canarian building concept and lovingly maintained with 4 bedrooms it provides more than enough space to spend a comfortable holiday.

 You’ll find many seating and lounging areas, for sun worshippers and shade seekers alike.
-The large pool measures 10x4m and features a staircase that leads directly from the master bedroom!
+The large pool measures 10 m x 4 m and features a staircase that leads directly from the master bedroom!
 The entire yard area is full of old trees and palms.
-The pool can be covered with just the push of a button.
+Furthermore, the pool can be covered with just the push of a button.
 Preserve its warmth overnight and guarantee pristine water for fun over the entire length of your stay.

 The vacation house has 4 bedrooms.
 The master bedroom is outfitted with a large double bed.
 This bedroom also contains a writing desk and a small collection of books.
 The additional bedroom in this wing has 2 single beds that are particularly good for kids.
-Bedrooms 3 and 4 can be found in the other wing and each has 2 single beds that are easily pushed together.
+Bedrooms 3 and 4 can be found in the other wing.
+Each has 2 single beds that are easily pushed together.
 The furnishings are tasteful, the colours warm, dignified, and appealing.